COVID-19 information for employees and volunteers

 We are leveraging the existing skills and experience of our team members who are involved in collecting plasma donations every day.

-With Health Canada’s approval of our clinical trial application, we have established a convalescent plasma collection program.
-Convalescent plasma collections started at our Vancouver and Toronto donor centres the week of April 27, and the program has now grown to include other donor centres across Canada that have the capability to collect by apheresis.
+We have established a convalescent plasma collection program.
+Convalescent plasma is collected in donor centres across Canada that have the capability to collect by apheresis.
 These donor centres are located in Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, London, Hamilton, Toronto, Ottawa, Halifax, Saint John, Charlottetown and St. John’s.

 We have created an online registry where anyone who is interested in participating in the clinical trials can sign up as a potential convalescent plasma donor.
-We are now contacting registrants, as needed.
-Only those who may be eligible to donate convalescent plasma will be contacted.
+Only those who may be eligible to donate convalescent plasma at this time are being contacted.

-Why do we wait to collect convalescent plasma from donors after 28 days for the trial when we collect from donors in our other donation programs who are 14 days symptom free?
+Why do we wait to collect convalescent plasma from donors after 28 days for the trials when we collect from donors in our other donation programs who are 14 days symptom free?

 Recent Federal Drug Agency (FDA) guidelines on the collection of COVID-19 convalescent plasma recommend that donors who are symptom free for 28 days do not require additional virus testing before donating.